wisdommen/IPLMS/README.md

 If you meet any problem like above, please contact me on Teams.

-### Things are not implement in the program, but they are on the SRS
+### Things didn't not implement in the program, but they are in the SRS

 - EC_10 Create user group & EC_11 Manage user group & EC_31 A GUI for entering User group information

-  Explanation: Because of the time constrain, I deicided not to implement any futher about user group.
+  Explanation: Because of the time constrain, I decided not to implement any further about user group.
 I will finish them in the future.
-Such as add user gourp, modify user group and block user group.
+Such as add user group, modify user group and block user group.

--